 As we saw with "maths", modules of code can be imported to provide data and functions in addition to the built-in ones.

-For example, the os
+For example, the

-module has a function named cwd
+module has a relation generator named

 which returns the 'current working directory'.